Entering the European market for coconut water

 Organic coconut water

-A lot of coconut water in Europe is sold as organic.
-To market coconut water as organic in Europe, the coconut palms must be grown using organic production methods according to European legislation.
-Growing and processing facilities must be audited by an accredited certifier before you can put the European Union’s organic logo on your products.
-The same goes for holders of different standards (for example, Soil Association in the United Kingdom or Naturland in Germany).
+To market coconut water as organic in Europe, processed coconuts must be grown using organic production methods.
+Growing and processing facilities must be audited by an accredited certifier before exporters can place the European Union’s organic logo on the packaging, as well as the logo of the standard holder, for example Soil Association in the United Kingdom or Naturland in Germany.
+A specific niche opportunity to sell organic coconut water at a higher price is to follow the rules of Demeter's biodynamic certification.

-Picture 1: Example of ethical message on coconut water
+Figure 1: Example of ethical messaging on coconut water

 Source: Coconut Merchant